 Kakadu National Park (KNP) is a jointly managed estate rich in cultural and environmental values.
-ESS has worked with KNP managers to develop and implement a tailored Cultural Information Management System (CIMS), which acts as a leading-edge resource for:
+ESS has a long history working with KNP managers.

 - Cultural heritage and traditional knowledge recording